mazwat/mazwat.github.io/design-patterns-lm.md

 ![Relationships between objects](images/dp-categories.svg)
 *Fig. 2 - The 3 main categories of Design Patterns*

 Within these categories are the patterns themselves.
 I have listed the principle ones below.
-In this lecture we are going to explore a small subsection which are in ***bold***.
+In this lecture we are going to explore a small subset which are highlighted below in ***bold***.

 **Creational**|**Structural**|**Behavioural**
 :-----:|:-----:|:-----: